 I don’t know much about the mining industry, but the thought of relocating town centres with hundreds of buildings and thousands of people seems completely irrational to me.
 And yet so interesting.
 Perhaps you have read about the situation in North of Sweden in the news, but in case you are unfamiliar with the topic, this is what it’s all about.

-Funny that you asked; as a result of many random coincidences, last Monday I landed on Kiruna airport and drove past the above mentioned ore mine and the town centre under relocating.
+Funny that you asked; as a result of many random coincidences, last Monday I landed at Kiruna airport and drove past the above-mentioned ore mine and the town centre under relocating.
 The trip to Sweden came up all of a sudden, through completely different contacts.

 I only had a chance to see the ore mine through a car window while passing the centre of Kiruna.
 Therefore the quality of these pictures isn’t the best possible, but I hope they are enough to give you an idea of the size of the mine.

 I had an unexpected chance to participate in a press trip to Swedish Lapland together with a few other bloggers and journalists.
-The exact destination of our few days trip was a tiny little mountain village called Björkliden that is located 100 kilometers north of Kiruna.
-The whole trip was organized by VisitSweden.
+The exact destination of our few days trip was a tiny little mountain village called Björkliden that is located 100 kilometres north of Kiruna.

 Our autumn excursion in Swedish Lapland lasted from Monday until Thursday, and even if you might have heard about the ‘love-hate relationship’ between the Finns and Swedes, the trip lived up all my expectations.
 My memory card is currently being emptied of 723 photos taken during this four-day trip and I can not wait to get to show the best shots to you, my friends.
 So I wanted to give you a little taste of what I will be posting about over the next few days.
 Or weeks, let’s see.